The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 Languages Spoken:

-Sarkis Aghazarian is a General Surgeon and a Vascular Surgeon in Baltimore, Maryland.
+Sarkis Aghazarian is a General Surgeon and a Vascular Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Aghazarian is rated as an Advanced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Retroperitoneal Inflammation, Ogilvie Syndrome, End-Stage Renal Disease (ESRD), Hernia Surgery, and Vagotomy.
-Dr. Aghazarian is currently accepting new patients.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Retroperitoneal Inflammation, Ogilvie Syndrome, End-Stage Renal Disease (ESRD), Hernia Surgery, and Vagotomy.

 Experienced in Ogilvie Syndrome